Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Mathematicians tried various approaches to tackling the problem throughout the 20th century— in the 1950s and 1960s the RAND corporation even offered prizes for solving it.

-To this date, the TSP remains an unsolved problem – at least in the sense of finding the optimal route for problems of any size.
+To this day, the TSP remains unsolved — at least in the sense of finding the optimal route for problems of any size.
 Instead, many creative meta-heuristics have been developed to approximate a good-enough solution.

 The Traveling Salesman Problem remains one of the most-studied challenges in computer science, along with variations that consider multiple routes like the Vehicle Routing Problem (VRP) and the Pickup and Delivery Problem (PDP).

 And that’s just the start of the variations.
-When you consider constraints like time-windows or vehicle capacities, you now have the Vehicle Routing Problem with Time Windows (VRPTW) and the Capacitated Vehicle Routing Problem (CVRP).
-You’ll even find academic papers using terms that sound like you’re cursing: MDHFVRPTW – the Multi-Depot Heterogeneous Fleet Vehicle Routing Problem With Time Windows.
+When you consider constraints like time windows or vehicle capacities, you now have the Vehicle Routing Problem with Time Windows (VRPTW) and the Capacitated Vehicle Routing Problem (CVRP).
+You’ll even find academic papers using terms that sound like you’re cursing, like MDHFVRPTW – the Multi-Depot Heterogeneous Fleet Vehicle Routing Problem With Time Windows.

 No wonder route optimization isn’t the most popular kid on the block!